 18 February to 27 February - Taj Mahotsav

-On 18 February every year Taj Mahotsav or Taj Festival is celebrated at Agra that reveals the rich cultural heritage of our country.
-This festival in 2020 will begins from 18 February and last till 27 February 2020.
+On 18 February every year, Taj Mahotsav or Taj Festival is celebrated at Agra revealing the rich cultural heritage of our country.
+This festival in 2023 will begin on 18 February and last till 27 February 2021.
 No doubt, the Taj Mahal represents the magnificence of the Mughal era and displays the finest specimens of Indian craftsmanship.

 20 February - Arunachal Pradesh Foundation Day